Skip to content

 Collects Justice League #1-6, Justice League International #7-25, Justice League America #26-30, Justice League Annual #1, Justice League International Annual #2-3, Justice League Europe #1-6, and Suicide Squad #13.

-After Justice League International #25, the series “ended” and was replaced by “Justice League America” and “Justice League Europe.”
-Mister Miracle’s second ongoing series written by J. M. DeMatteis and drawn by Ian Gibson was launched.
+Following Justice League International #25, the series “ended” and was replaced by “Justice League America” and “Justice League Europe.”
+Around the same time, Mister Miracle received a second ongoing solo series, written by J. M. DeMatteis and illustrated by Ian Gibson.

 After that, Mister Miracle appeared in some DC Events, including Zero Hour, not doing anything of note.
 And then, John Byrne used Scott and Big Barda for a questionable storyline:

-In 1996, DC launched a third Mister Miracle series, this time written by Kevin Dooley, as part of its relaunch of the Fourth World line following the Cosmic Odyssey miniseries.
-Like the new New Gods series, the Mister Miracle series was quickly canceled to be replaced by the Jack Kirby’s Fourth World series, written and drawn by John Byrne.
+In 1996, DC Comics launched a third Mister Miracle series as part of a broader effort to revitalize the Fourth World line following the events of the Cosmic Odyssey miniseries (1988–89).
+Written by Kevin Dooley, these comics sought to reestablish Scott Free’s role within the evolving cosmology of the New Gods, but it didn’t last.
+Like the new New Gods series, it was cancelled, and both comics were replaced with Jack Kirby’s Fourth World by John Byrne.

-At that time, Mister Miracle appeared as a guest star in multiple series, nothing of note though, except maybe in the Orion series by Wal Simonon (in issues #5, 13, 15-16, & 25).
+At that time, Mister Miracle appeared as a guest star in multiple series, nothing of note though, except maybe in the Orion series by Walt Simonson (in issues #5, 13, 15-16, & 25).
 After that, Scott’s apparitions became scarce.
 We saw him during the Identity Crisis event.
+After that, Scott’s apparitions became scarce.
+Following the conclusion of Orion, Scott Free’s presence in the DC Universe diminished significantly.
+One of his few noteworthy appearances during this period occurred in the Identity Crisis (2004) crossover event, though his role there remained limited.

 Shilo Norman is Mister Miracle